rust-lang/rust-forge/src/policies/llm-usage.md

 In general, new contributors will be scrutinized more heavily than existing contributors, since they haven't yet established trust with their reviewers.

-- Using an LLM to generate a solution to an issue, learning from its solution, and then rewriting it from scratch in your own style.
 - Using machine-translation (e.g. Google Translate) from your native language without posting your original message.
   Doing so can introduce new miscommunications that weren't there originally, and prevents someone who speaks the language from providing a better translation.
     - ℹ️ Posting both your original message and the translated version is always ok, but you must still disclose that machine-translation was used.